codingfuns/xdja/README.md

 # Commands
 ### add | a
-This command would help you to add a new template to the `templates.json`, which will be used by `ftmay` to generate projects.
+This command would help you to add a new template to the `templates.json`, which will be used by `xdja` to generate projects.
 ```
-$ ftmay add
+$ xdja add

 ?
 Set the custom name of the template: my-first-template
 ?
-Owner/name of the template: jrainlau/ftmay
+Owner/name of the template: jrainlau/xdja
 ?
 Branch of the template: new
 ┌───────────────────┬────────────────┬────────┐
 │ Template Name     │ Owner/Name     │ Branch │
 ├───────────────────┼────────────────┼────────┤
-│ my-first-template │ jrainlau/ftmay │ new    │
+│ my-first-template │ jrainlau/xdja │ new    │
 └───────────────────┴────────────────┴────────┘
 ✔ New template has been added successfully!
 ```
-`ftmay` use [download-git-repo](https://github.com/flipxfx/download-git-repo) to down load git repos.
-After answering 3 questions, you'll add a new template to `ftmay`.
+`xdja` use [download-git-repo](https://github.com/flipxfx/download-git-repo) to down load git repos.
+After answering 3 questions, you'll add a new template to `xdja`.

 ### list | l
 It shows you the templates list.
 ```
-$ ftmay list
+$ xdja list

 ┌────────────────────┬────────────────┬────────┐
 │ Template Name      │ Owner/Name     │ Branch │
 ├────────────────────┼────────────────┼────────┤
-│ my-first-template  │ jrainlau/ftmay │ new    │
+│ my-first-template  │ jrainlau/xdja │ new    │
 ├────────────────────┼────────────────┼────────┤
 │ my-second-template │ jrainlau/motto │ master │
 └────────────────────┴────────────────┴────────┘